 Americans — including the team at the CEA — love sports.
 But when it comes to professional sports in America, team owners and leagues have figured out that they can use our love of sports to get taxpayers to fund massive — and massively expensive — new stadiums.

 It’s also important to realize that sports compete for our entertainment budgets.
 People in cities without pro sports teams don’t just sit home and do nothing.
 Rather, they go out and spend their entertainment dollars on other things that create jobs and economic activity.
-This is why team owners’ claims of economic development ultimately end up falling through: A dollar spent by a fan at a subsidized stadium is a dollar that fan’s not spending at some other business in the community.
+This is why team owners’ claims of economic development ultimately end up falling through: They generally assume that all the money spent at the stadium wouldn’t be spent elsewhere, in but real life a dollar spent by a fan at a subsidized stadium is a dollar they’re not spending at some other business in the community.

 At the end of the day, for all that sports are hugely important in our culture, the reality is that they’re not a major economic factor and we should stop treating them like they are.

 For instance, in 2019, the average National Basketball Association team brought in roughly $305 million in revenues.
 That’s not pocket change, but it’s not a giant growth engine in a local economy.
 By way of comparison, that’s about as much business as five average-sized auto dealers do in a year, combined.
 Yes, it’s nice for a big city to have that business going on, but it’s not going to make a large-scale difference in the community one way or the other.